harshanpremarathna/pos-print/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-> Note: This doesn't include best practices and niether intention to follow the best practices.
-But intention was to provide a sample code which can be extent to communicate with POS printers.
+> Note: This doesn't follow the best practices.
+And intention was to provide a sample code which can be extent to communicate with POS printers.

 ## Features